Nyenschantz: Nyenskans

 In 1656, Nyenskans was attacked by Russia during an invasion led by Pyotr Potemkin.
-The attack was repelled, but Nyen was badly damaged by the attack and Sweden moved the administrative centre of Swedish Ingria from Nöteborg to Narva.
+The attack was repelled, but it badly damaged Nyen, and Sweden moved the administrative centre of Swedish Ingria from Nöteborg to Narva.

 In 1677, the defences of Nyenskans and Nyen were enforced by a ring of new fortifications consisting of lunettes with batteries and moats.
 By the end of the 17th century, Nyenskans entered its final form after it had been modernized by an extensive project led by engineer Heinrich von Soylenberg.
 The fort was expanded to house 600 people, converted into a star fort featuring five wooden and earthen bastions, two additional ravelins, crownworks along the bastions not pointing towards the rivers, and a smaller accompanying half-fort built on the opposite bank of the Neva.
 Upon the completion of the project, Nyenskans was thought by Sweden to be the most modern fortress in the world at the time.
-By the turn of the 18th century, numerous Swedish and Finnish suburban manors were built outside of the Nyen fortification ring.
+By the turn of the 18th century, numerous Swedish and Finnish suburban manors were built outside the Nyen fortification ring.
 Most were along the Neva, some of which were located at a considerable distance from the city.

-In 1700, danger of Russian invasion increased following the beginning of the Great Northern War, which resumed formal hostilities between Sweden and Russia.
+In 1700, the danger of Russian invasion increased following the beginning of the Great Northern War, which resumed formal hostilities between Sweden and Russia.
 Reportedly, in October 1702, Sweden feared an imminent Russian invasion of Nyen, evacuating the city's population and burning it down to prevent the Russians from taking it.